BigRamzey1/ton/README.md

 - **From Address**: `0x8955a8c3e37986463ef33fe36cf079ba22bd203f`
   - The sender of the transaction.
 - **Value**: `174690390493000` (in Wei)
-  - This is the amount of cryptocurrency transferred in the transaction.
-In Ether, it would be `0.000174690390493` ETH (1 ETH = 10¹⁸ Wei).
+  - This is the amount of cryptocurrency transferred in the transaction. , it would be `1,000,000.00` USDT TRC20 (1 TRON = 10¹⁸ Wei).
 - **Nonce**: `1`
   - The transaction count for the sending address.
 - **Gas Price**: `1511886167` (in Wei)